 Today for the first time we attended the Royal International Air Tattoo in Fairford, Gloucestershire.
 We had a thoroughly enjoyable day and can definitely foresee it becoming an annual family event.
-If you have tickets booked for tomorrow or plan to attend a future event check out our top tips below for a memorable family visit!
+I’ve shared our top ten tips for attending RIAT with kids below.

 I have to admit prior to our visit today I was a little apprehensive, worried that my husband would bore me all day long with ‘interesting’ plane facts.
-I happily agreed to book our tickets back in January because I knew our two little plane crazy boys would love the opportunity to spend a day exploring planes and watching air stunts.
+I happily agreed to attend the event because I knew our two little plane crazy boys would love the opportunity to spend a day exploring planes and watching air stunts.

-Our top tips for a memorable family day out at The Royal International Air Tattoo
+Our 10 top tips for a memorable family day out at The Royal International Air Tattoo (RIAT)

 Disclaimer – We purchased our own tickets for this event, we have shared our experience as we truly believe it is a well organised and inspiring event for families to attend.
 All opinions are as always our own.